ntop/ntopng/doc/developers/README.GUI.quickstart.md

 3. Before making changes to any page make sure to run `npm run watch` so that changes are displayed after every file save
 4. After having made changes please build with the appropriate command.
     - `npm run build:ntopng.js` to compile js only.
 If CSS changes have not been done
-    - `npm run build:ntopng.js` to compile css only.
+    - `npm run css:lint` to compile css only.
 If JS changes have not been done
     - `npm run build` to compile all the changes

 ## Project structure